Meeting and surpassing all audience expectations every day.

 And it doesn't change.

-Let's look at this NFL thing, right?
+Let's look at this NFL thing, all right?

-Who is it?
+Let's look who is it?

 Can you get right out of brass tags?

-This effort to police the N word.
+This effort to police the N-word.

-You have a league here, 75% African American.
+You have a league here, 75% African-American.

-All of a sudden, apparently out of the clear blue of the Western sky comes the edict that no longer shall the word be permitted to be uttered.
+All of a sudden, apparently out of the clear blue of the Western sky, comes the edict that no longer shall the word be permitted to be uttered.

 The second infraction, you are kicked out of the game.